-Each individual collection page and its Inventory page can also be accessed by clicking on a blue box/button on the left under the “Contact us” box.
+All of the individual collection pages can be accessed by clicking on a blue button on the left under the “Contact us” box.

 The originals of these document collections belong to the City of Lowell, the University of Massachusetts Lowell, and the Lowell Historical Society.
 The originals are located at Lowell City Hall and The Center for Lowell History.

 These documents were digitized and are presented in the order that existed at the time of digitization.
 No effort was made to sort, reorder, or categorize.
 It is not known whether, or to what degree, any sorting, reordering or categorizing has been done over the previous decades.
 EXCEL spreadsheets and the Search function within the website give researchers the abilities to perform these functions as needed.

 Other primary and secondary source materials –

-Pages with other primary and secondary source materials, in addition to many other features can be accessed by clicking on the blue box/buttons on the left between “Documents Collections List & Links” and “Contact us.”
+Pages with other primary and secondary source materials, in addition to many other features can be accessed by clicking on the blue buttons on the left between “Documents Collections List & Links” and “Contact us.”

 This site is a work in progress and documents and other resources are added on a regular basis.